ishita9988/Ecommerce-Users-analysis-of-a-French-C2C-store/README.md

 ## Introduction

 C2C is a business model whereby customers can trade with each other.
-The project involves analyzing user data using MySQL.
+The project involves analyzing user data using MySQL and Tableau.
 The focus is on examining the different characteristics of users and sellers.
 The main goal is to study shopping patterns, sales, purchases, and user engagement to improve the business.

 ## Dataset